kakyoism/karagen/README.md

 - A full-fledged intelligent solution towards source separation for arbitrary music

+## Getting Ready

+**[WIP] The installer distribution is under construction ...**

+Windows

+- Double-click the `install_karagen_<version>.exe` to install `karagen`.
+- Accept all prompts when the installer attempt to change your registry key and permissions.
+- If your anti-virus software prompts to block the installer activities, then do NOT block.

+macOS

+- Double-click the `install_karagen_<version>.pkg` to install `karagen`.

 ## Getting Started

 To extract the accompaniment of a song

 - Click the button `Pick a Song`.
 - Find a song using the pop-up file dialog, then click `Select Song`.
-On its right side, you should see the the full path to the song file if we succeed.
+Then the full path to the selected file will appear on the right side of the button.
 - Click the button `Output Folder`.
 - Find a target folder you want using the pop-up file dialog, then click `Select Folder`.
-On its right side, you should see the full path to the output folder if we succeed.
+Then the full path to the selected folder will appear on the right side of the button.
 - Click the floating `+` button at the bottom right of the window.
 The background worker will start doing the real work.
 - Wait till the background worker finishes its job.